microsoft/iot-curriculum/labs/iot/environment-monitor/README.md

 The original lab by Microsoft requires an Azure Subscription and a Grove Pi+.
 The Sense Hat variation that we use for this IoT workshop does not require an Azure subscription, but you can use one to build the lab out later.
+As an alternative for the hardware based lab you can also use virtual devices that allow you to run your own code.

 > If you don't have access to a Raspberry Pi, instructions are included to run the Pi code on a PC or Mac, using simulated data instead of real data.
 Follow the instructions below, and in the sections that mention the Pi, you will find alternative instructions to create a virtual IoT device running on your PC or Mac.